Prunella (fairy tale): Variants

+Prezzemolina (Genova)

 In a North Italian tale also titled Prezzemolina, a human couple live next to some ogresses.
 One day, the wife sees from her balcony some succulent parsley herbs (prezzemolo) she wants to eat.
 She creeps into the ogresses' garden, steals some herbs, and goes back home.
 When the ogresses return home, they notice their garden is ravaged, and set their youngest to watch over the garden.
 The next day, the young ogress catches the woman in the act, and brings her to her sister to decide his punishment.
 They strike a deal: the woman is to name her baby Prezzemolina ("Parsley") and give her to the ogresses.
 Years later, a baby girl is born and given the name Parsley.
 One day, she is met by the ogresses, who ask her to remind her mother of their deal.
 The ogresses shove the girl inside a sack and bring her to their lair.
 Intent on devouring her, the ogresses decide to have her as their servant, and postpone her death until she is old and plump enough.
 Time passes, and the girl busies herself with many household chores, like cooking and cleaning.
 When she goes to the well to fetch water, she hears someone wailing at the bottom of the well.
 She leans a bit to see who it is and finds a cat.
 She ropes the cat in a bucket, and the animal introduces itself as Gatto-Berlacco, and, whenever she needs any help, she just has to shout for him.
 Later, the ogresses decide to eat the girl, but first impose tasks on her, for, in case she fails, she will be devoured.
 The first task is for her go to the coal cellar and wash every black piece inside white.
 The girl cries over the impossibility of the task, and summons the cat.
 With a magic word, the cat fulfills the task for her.
 Next, the ogresses order her to go to the house of Maga Soffia-e-Risoffia, steal a cage with a bird named Biscotto-Binello, and get back before nine in the evening.
 The girl summons the cat again, who gives her some objects and advice on how to use them: she is to give a marble mortar and wooden pestle to a little witch making pesto, a Pasqualina pie to some guards, and use a pot of lard to oil the hinges of a door behind the guards.
 It happens as the cat describes.
 Prezzemolina opens the door, climbs up a staircase and fetches the bird.
 She passes by the guards and the witch, and goes back to the ogresses' lair.
 She stops before the cat, who becomes a human prince.
 He explains he was cursed by the ogresses into cat form, and shows Prezzemolina their captors, now marble statues.
 Italian writer Beatrice Solinas Donghi sourced the tale from Genova.